 - Optional: Up to two additional pages of images, musical scores, or other similar supporting non-text materials, without annotation

 - A one-page timeline, in Arial or Helvetica 11-point font, outlining fellowship year activity with provisional sketch of post-fellowship trajectory, outlining the time leading up to the completion of the dissertation.
 All applicants must use the timeline template provided by ACLS.

 - Bibliography (without annotation, single-spaced, in Arial or Helvetica 11-point font, no more than two pages)

-- Short personal statement (no more than two pages, double spaced, in Times New Roman 11-point font) describing your journey as a scholar and how your work comes together at the nexus of personal experience, research interests, and desire to shift the forms and formats of academic research.
+- Short personal statement (no more than two pages, double spaced, in Arial or Helvetica 11-point font) describing your journey as a scholar and how your work comes together at the nexus of personal experience, research interests, and desire to shift the forms and formats of academic research.

-- A brief work sample (no more than fifteen pages total, double spaced, including any images and footnotes or endnotes, in Times New Roman 11-point font), including a brief description of context and the sample’s relation to the proposed project.
+- A brief work sample (no more than fifteen pages total, double spaced, including any images and footnotes or endnotes, in Arial or Helvetica 11-point font), including a brief description of context and the sample’s relation to the proposed project.

 - One letter of recommendation.
 The letter must come from the applicant’s dissertation advisor, or a faculty member eligible to be the advisor.